kayr7/PyTorch-SRGAN/README.md

 # PyTorch-SRGAN
-PyTorch version of the paper: "Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"
+PyTorch version of the paper: "Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network" (currently it does not implement the GAN, but the srresnet + vgg19-5,4 loss)

 you can train a net from scratch:
 (optionally start training with just the pixel-wise loss on the resnet part: